LiamFallon213/DnD/Adventurers Union.md

-The Adventurers Guild is an international organization that is omnipresent across the globe.
+The Adventurers Union is an international organization that is omnipresent across the globe.
 The Adventurers Guild is used for the many needs that Adventurers need to go through.

 # Rankings
 | Ranking    | Level eq | Renown               | Realistic Threats to face | Examples                                                               |